kris-bo/video_url_scraper/README.md

 - Visits each `/videos` page automatically
 - Sends a message to the content script to scrape data
 - Closes the tab after scraping
-- Rinse and repeat for the next channel in you JSON file
+- Rinse and repeat for the next channel in your JSON file

 ---